vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/3_pada-vAkya-yojanA-vibhAgaH/28_dvayAdhikAraH/12_uttara-khaNDaH.md

-the purport or aim here (in the second part of Dvaya) is the removal, in the state of attaining full and perfect service in mukti, of the weeds of one's being the doer by one's own will and of one's being the doer for one's own purposes and, likewise, of one's being the enjoyer by one's own will and of being the enjoyer solely for oneself.
-This weed or wrong notion is likely to arise because, in regard to the enjoyment of the fruit elsewhere (in svarga), the thought is present that the fruit was won by one by one's own actions and is enjoyed by one for oneself.
 From this it would follow that the man performing prapatti understands that, in regard to the service in the state of mukti, there are no such wrong notions as one's being the doer and the enjoyer by one's owo will and for the sake of oneself-notions which are present in the state of enjoyment of other fruits (like those in svarga).
 Having understood this, the man performing prapatli makes his prayer in conformity with this knowledge.